jupyterlab/jupyter-ai/docs/source/users/index.md

 You can find a list of Hugging Face's models at [https://huggingface.co/models](https://huggingface.co/models).

-To use NVIDIA models, create a free account with the [NVIDIA NGC service](https://catalog.ngc.nvidia.com/), which hosts AI solution catalogs, containers, models, etc. Navigate to Catalog > [AI Foundation Models](https://catalog.ngc.nvidia.com/ai-foundation-models) > (Model with API endpoint).
-Select the API option and click Generate Key > save as `NVIDIA_API_KEY`.
+To use NVIDIA models, create a free account with the [NVIDIA NGC service](https://catalog.ngc.nvidia.com/), which hosts AI solution catalogs, containers, models, and more.
+Navigate to Catalog > [AI Foundation Models](https://catalog.ngc.nvidia.com/ai-foundation-models), and select a model with an API endpoint.
+Click "API" on the model's detail page, and click "Generate Key".
+Save this key, and set it as the environment variable `NVIDIA_API_KEY`.

 SageMaker endpoint names are created when you deploy a model.
 For more information, see ["Create your endpoint and deploy your model"](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints-deployment.html)